Flexible Spending Accounts

 Contributions to an Optum Flexible Spending Account (FSA) for healthcare and dependent care expenses are tax-free, allowing you to save money on your federal and state income taxes and Social Security taxes.
 You must enroll each year in order to have one or more FSAs.

-If you don’t have access to an HSA, you’re eligible to have a Healthcare FSA to cover healthcare, prescription drug, dental and vision expenses.
+If you’re enrolled in the Consumer Choice HSA healthcare plan and choose not to make contributions to an HSA, then you’re eligible to have a Healthcare FSA to cover healthare, prescription, drug, dental and vision expenses.
 You can contribute up to $2,600 a year.

 Dependent Care FSA